A+ Teacher builds strong relationships with students outside of classroom

-CHANDLER, AZ- Many teachers go above and beyond, some do it in their classrooms, and others, like Mrs. Karin Manta of Tarwater Elementary School really take the love for their kids to another level.
+CHANDLER, Ariz. - Many teachers go above and beyond.
+Some do it in their classrooms and others, like Mrs. Karin Manta of Tarwater Elementary School, really take the love for their kids to another level.

-She's recognized as an 'A-plus teacher' for what she's done and continues to do.
-Those were the fundamentals she learned from her parents who worked in India when she was young.
+She's recognized as an A+ Teacher for what she's done and continues to do.
+Those were the fundamentals she learned from her parents, who worked in India when she was young.

 "My parents were doctors, and they taught me to go above and beyond," Manta said.
 "All my students here have heard the stories about growing up in India."

-"I think an A-plus teacher is someone who expresses love, but it’s not one person," Manta said.
-"We’re surrounded by awesome administration awesome co workers and a community that really supports us and so that really helps us do the job we need to do."
+"I think an A+ Teacher is someone who expresses love, but it’s not one person," Manta said.
+"We’re surrounded by awesome administration, awesome coworkers and a community that really supports us, and so that really helps us do the job we need to do."

 © 2017 KPNX-TV